Digital-Physics/to-do/README.md

 This is code for a very simple website that allows the user to save a To Do list.
 The To Do items are saved in between sessions, if the user uses the same browser, using localStorage.
+No sign-in is needed.
+No databases were used.